-The simulated financing data under both financing rules, pecking order and random is then used to estimate the Shyam-Sunder and Myers (1999) regression in equation (1) and our augmented version of the regression in equation (2).
+The simulated financing data under all financing rules, pecking order, random, and partial adjustment is then used to estimate the Shyam-Sunder and Myers (1999) regression in equation

+(1) and our augmented version of the regression in equation (2).
 The results are reported in Table 1.